-- Section 5: "...authorities are responsible for the development of EMPs and coordination of the implementation process..."
-Section 5(7)(e): "The identified responsible management authority to develop the EMP needs to budget accordingly for the development of these plans."
-Section 8(1): "The responsible management authority developing an EMP must actively engage all the relevant stakeholders including government departments, non-government organisations and civil society in the development and implementation of the EMP."
-Section 9.1(1) and 9.2: "...it must obtain formal approval for the EMP..." and "Once - Section 9.1(1) and 9.2: "...it must obtain formal approval for the EMP..." and "Once approved...the EMP shall be formally adopted by the responsible management authority and signed by the head of the responsible management authority."
+- Section 5: "...authorities are responsible for the development of EMPs and coordination of the implementation process..." - Section 5(e): "The identified responsible management authority to development the EMP needs to budget accordingly for the development of these plans." - Section 8(1): "The responsible management authority developing an EMP must actively engage all the relevant stakeholders including government departments, non-government organisations and civil society in the development and implementation of the EMP." - Section 9.1(1) and 9.2: "...it must obtain formal approval for the EMP..." and "Once approved...the EMP shall be...
+Integrated.." and "incorporated into into that protected area's management plan as contemplated in section 39 of NEMPAA."